klmnden/azure-docs.tr-tr/articles/data-factory/create-azure-ssis-integration-runtime.md

                                            -CatalogServerEndpoint $SSISDBServerEndpoint `
                                            -CatalogPricingTier $SSISDBPricingTier

-# Add CatalogAdminCredential parameter when you do not use AAD authentication
+# Add SetupScriptContainerSasUri parameter when you use custom setup
 if(![string]::IsNullOrEmpty($SetupScriptContainerSasUri))
 {
     Set-AzureRmDataFactoryV2IntegrationRuntime -ResourceGroupName $ResourceGroupName `